 - Read and become familiar with OUTSIDE Descriptions/Activities that impact career direction and college major choice.

-- If desired, and you are a GRCC STUDENT, contact the Counseling and Career Center (616/234-3900) and ask to meet with a counselor who can help you with career planning.
+- If desired, and you are a GRCC student, contact the Counseling and Career Center via phone or email and ask to meet with a counselor who can help you with career planning.

 - Access from home computerized occupational databases such as America’ CareerInfonet, OOH and MORE to familiarize yourself with the World-Of-Work and career clusters as well as job descriptions, requirements, salary, outlook, skills, education needed, working conditions, personal qualities, etc.